blegas78/chaos/docs/TLOU2/README.md

 Navigate to "Extras"
  - Select "Gameplay Modifiers"
  - - Press Triangle to reset all options (make sure that all cheats are purchased)
- - - hover over the top selection "Mirror World
+ - - hover over the top selection "Mirror World"
  - - Press Circle to back out
  - Select "Render Modes"
  - - Press Triangle to reset all options (make sure that all modes are purchased)